-- (a) a CEO; - (b) a CFO; - (c) each of the three most highly compensated executive officers of the Company, including any of its subsidiaries, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was, individually, more than \$150,000, as determined in accordance with subsection 1.3(6) of Form 51-102F6 - Statement of Executive Compensation, for that financial year; and - (d) each individual who would be an NEO under paragraph (c) but for the fact that the individual was neither an executive officer of the Company or its subsidiaries, nor acting in a similar capacity, at the end of that financial year.
+- (a) a CEO;

+- (b) a CFO;

+- (c) each of the three most highly compensated executive officers of the Company, including

+any of its subsidiaries, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was, individually, more than \$150,000, as determined in accordance with subsection 1.3(6) of Form 51-102F6 - Statement of Executive Compensation, for that financial year; and

+(d) each individual who would be an NEO under paragraph (c) but for the fact that the individual was neither an executive officer of the Company or its subsidiaries, nor acting in a similar capacity, at the end of that financial year.

-During the financial year ended December 31, 2017, the Company had five NEOs, being: Luis A. Tondo, President and CEO; Alan J. Stephens, Executive Director and former President and former CEO; Damian Towns, Corporate Secretary, and former CFO; Marcelo Cortes, Vice President of Project Development; and Sergio Rivera, Vice President of Exploration and Naomi Nemeth, former Vice President of Investor Relations.
+During the financial year ended December 31, 2018, the Company had six NEOs, being: Luis A. Tondo, President and CEO; Armando Véliz, the former CFO; Damian Towns, the former CFO and the former Corporate Secretary; Marcelo Cortes, Vice President of Project Development; Sergio Rivera, Vice President of Exploration and Nicholas Bias, Vice President of Corporate Development and Investor Relations.